 Glenda A. Simmons, 2014/2016 AAS State Chair

 Help Us to Help the Environment: Still take a paper copy of The Petroglyph?
 Help our society go green and switch to digital delivery.
 The email version is in color, available earlier than the printed version, and reduces costs to AAS.
-To convert to the electronic version, you may use the form on this website (www.azarchsoc.org) to sign up, or email Sylvia Lesko at email@example.com with the words “email my Petroglyph” in the subject line and indicating your name and chapter.
+To convert to the electronic version, you may use the form on this website (www.azarchsoc.org) to sign up or advise your chapter leadership.
 Members may also edit their own email selection from within the profile found in the "members-only" area after logon with a password.
 Note: as of June 2015, all distribution is electronic unless by chapters for special case distribution.
 Eliminating any paper deliveries are the ultimate goal.
 Thank you!